ameier38/infrastructure/README.md

 ## Stacks
 1. [Identity](./1-identity): Users, roles, and keys.
-2. [Managed Infrastructure](./2-managed-infrastructure): Docker regisitry, S3 Buckets, DNS, etc.
+2. [Managed Infrastructure](./2-managed-infrastructure): Resources needed to run Kubernetes cluster.
 3. [Cluster](./3-cluster): Kubernetes cluster using k3s.
 4. [Cluster Services](./4-cluster-services): Namespaces and cluster wide services such as Prometheus and Loki.
-5. [App Services](./5-app-services): Resources used by apps such as databases.
+5. [App Services](./5-app-services): Resources used by apps.
 6. [Managed Apps](./6-managed-apps): Managed applications such as Grafana.